-Interest rate and index linked swap agreements are used to manage interest rate exposure.
+Interest rate and indexed-linked swap agreements are used to manage interest rate exposure.
 The Group does not use derivative financial instruments for speculative purposes.

-All financial derivatives are initially recognised at fair value at the date the derivative contract is entered into and are subsequently remeasured to their fair value at each statement of financial position date.
-Changes in the fair value of all derivative financial instruments that are not in a hedging relationship are recognised in the income statement within finance expense as they arise.
-The Group designates derivatives into hedging relationships and applies hedge accounting where all the criteria under IAS 39 'Financial Instruments: Recognition and Measurement' are met.
-In the prior year, the Group had one portfolio of financial instrument designated in a hedging relationship; to the extent that the hedging relationship was determined to be effective, the change in fair value of the derivative financial instruments was recognised directly in equity, with any ineffective portion of the gain or loss being recognised immediately in the income statement.
+All financial derivatives are initially recognised at fair value at the date the derivative contract is entered into and are subsequently re-measured to their fair value at each statement of financial position date.

+Changes in the fair value of all derivative financial instruments are recognised in the income statement within finance expense as they arise.
+The Group elects to designate a financial liability at inception as fair value through the profit or loss on the basis that it meets the conditions specified in IAS 39 'Financial Instruments: Recognition and measurement'.

+IFRS 13 provides clarity around the methodology for measuring fair value.
+The Group applies the definition of fair value on the basis of an 'exit price' notion and uses a 'fair value hierarchy', which results in a market-based, rather than entity-specific, measurement.
+This change led to a change in the methodology the Group uses to value index-linked swaps in the prior year on early adoption of IFRS 13.

+The fair value methodology for derivative financial instruments under IFRS 13 has been amended to take into account the non-performance risk inherent within the instruments held for both assets and liabilities.
+Determination of the non-performance risk is based on the transaction price for similar instruments or market data on appropriate credit spreads for the Group and counterparties.